Beatrice Taisamo

 Beatrice Taisamo is a Tanzanian actress.

 Career

 In the 2012 half-hour Swahili language TV Series, Siri ya Mtungi, made specially for Tanzania, she played the role of "Tula".
-Others featured include: Godliver Gordian, Yvonne Cherrie.
+Others featured include: Godliver Gordian and Yvonne Cherrie.

 In another Swahili language film by Jordan Riber released in 2018 titled, Hadithi za Kumekucha: Fatuma, the main character, playing the role of "Fatuma".
 Also starred were Cathryn Credo and Ayoub Bombwe.

 She was one of the eight African actresses nominated in the Best Actress in a Leading Actress category at the 2019 AMAA event, for her role in the film, Fatuma.